hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 One things seems to be clear.
 Those effort does not seem to be coordinated enough, which popped-up with the xml codec and especially CLI module.

-[14:45:00](#VIDj6oIxDWjkijduiq2RVlpLBB-vRGTwjdMQb4dNoRw) <hiiamboris (NOT THIS ONE)>: well, cave mode has it's drawbacks Ì†ΩÌ∏É
+[14:45:00](#VIDj6oIxDWjkijduiq2RVlpLBB-vRGTwjdMQb4dNoRw) <hiiamboris (NOT THIS ONE)>: well, cave mode has it's drawbacks üòÉ

 [16:46:30](#AFP8vrk-3lF6f3im3EqxSgN2oTHT4nvROMOgnGJL-ic) <GiuseppeChillemi (GiuseppeChillemi)>:
 @hiiamboris I think the reason lies in the lack of elements like "Table-Table".
 People will adopt Red Spaces when it will give them advantages in their day to day work.
 I am currently stuck  on Rebol2 beacuse List-View in VID let me create the interfaces I need.
 If red-spaces has it and /r other widgets, I would immediately drop Rebol2 in favor of Red + Red Spaces.
 If a languages has the instruments you need to realize what you want, it will be adopted.